BattletechModders/LowVisibility/README.md

 - [x] BUG - When you overheat a mech, it disappears from vision
 - [x] Add multiple ECM penalty to sensor check
 - [x] VisionLock and VisualID ranges should be modified by equipment.
+- [x] Saves occur on post-mission/pre-mission saves; should skip
+- [x] Validate functionality works with saves - career, campaign, skirmish
+- [x] Fix issues with VisualID - make it apply if close enough
+- [x] Hide pilot details when not DentalRecords
+- [x] Evasion pips display in T.HUD but not on the model